 16.1.
-The Client must obtain Geomatic’s written consent if the Client wishes to publish name, logo or information about the supplied services and products in public media if this may give or gives rise to damage to Geomatic’s reputation and business.
+The Customer must obtain Geomatic’s written consent if the Customer wishes to publish name, logo or information about the supplied services and products in public media if this may give or gives rise to damage to Geomatic’s reputation and business.

 16.2.
-Geomatic reserves the right to publish and comment on completed order(s) if the Client uses the order or data derived from the order in a way that according to point 16.1 gives rise to misunderstandings, incorrect conclusions or is otherwise used unethically.
+Geomatic reserves the right to publish and comment on completed order(s) if the Customer uses the order or data derived from the order in a way that according to point 16.1 gives rise to misunderstandings, incorrect conclusions or is otherwise used unethically.

 17.1.
-The Parties are not under obligation to pay compensation if breach of the terms of the order(s) is due to circumstances outside the Parties’ control, including, but not limited to: lightning strike, flooding, fire, war, strike and lockout etc. The Parties must as far as possible contribute to preventing and limiting the negative consequences of a force majeure situation in order to fulfil the Parties’ obligations as regards the order(s).
+The Parties are not under obligation to pay compensation if breach of the terms of the order(s) is due to circumstances outside the Parties’ control, including, but not limited to: lightning strike, flooding, fire, war, pandemic, strike and lockout etc. The Parties must as far as possible contribute to preventing and limiting the negative consequences of a force majeure situation in order to fulfil the Parties’ obligations as regards the order(s).

 18.1.
 The terms of delivery are governed by Danish law, with the exception of rules on international private law contained in Danish law, which may lead to the application of a law other than Danish law.

 18.2.
 The Parties must do their utmost to resolve disputes in on-going cooperation and resolve any disputes amicably.

 19.1.
-The Client will be notified of amendments to these Standard Terms and Conditions as regards amendments, cf. legislative amendments or changes to products and web solutions that may impact on deliveries to the Client.
+The Customer will be notified of amendments to these Standard Terms and Conditions as regards amendments, cf. legislative amendments or changes to products and web solutions that may impact on deliveries to the Customer.

 20.1.
 These General Terms and Conditions for Geomatic Products and Services apply unless an alternative written agreement exists between the Parties, that deviates from this General Terms and Conditions.